-During my training to become a celebrant I was strongly advised not to allow pets, especially dogs to take part in any ceremonies as they can be unpredictable and distracting.
+During my training to become a celebrant I was strongly advised not to allow pets to take part in any ceremonies as they can be unpredictable and distracting.

 Then I launched myself into the world of celebrancy and the first couple that booked me wanted not one, but all three of their dogs to be involved.